patelarjun14/Portfolio/Northeastern University/README.md

 ### CS6220 Data Mining Techniques
 Covers various aspects of data mining, including classification, prediction, ensemble methods, association rules, sequence mining, and cluster analysis.
 The class project involves hands-on practice of mining useful knowledge from a large data set.

-## Contact Information
-For further inquiries or to connect with Arjun Patel, please feel free to reach out via email at [patelaj14@outlook.com](mailto:patelaj14@outlook.com) or through [LinkedIn](https://www.linkedin.com/in/arjunhpatel/).
-Your interest is highly appreciated, and Arjun looks forward to discussing his experiences and projects in more detail.

-Thank you for visiting Arjun Patel's portfolio, and we hope you find the content informative and inspiring.